axelarnetwork/axelar-examples/README.md

 ## One-time setup

-1. You'll need to have node.js installed to run network dApps.
+1. You'll need  node.js installed to run network dApps.
 To make sure you have it installed, run `node -v`.
 If no version is returned, see [Nodejs.org/downloads](https://nodejs.org/en/download/).

 2. Clone the repo with: